 How to Improve Your Trading Psychology

-Ideally, you’d trade as if you were a computer: based on facts and data and without any shred of emotion.
-If you were able to do so, you’d probably have a higher win rate and wouldn’t have the same emotional gut reaction to things like having to cut losses.
+Ideally, you trade as if you were a computer: based on facts and data and without any shred of emotion.

-However, as much as you can aspire to that, the fact is that you’re human.
+As much as you can aspire to that, the fact is you’re human.
 You’ll never totally be able to shut off emotions in trading.
 But you can take steps to improve your reactions so that your suffering can be minimal.

-Here are some tips for how to improve and refine your day trading psychology:
+Here are some tips for how to improve and refine your trading psychology…

 1. Get Yourself in the Right Mindset